 2. “Be careful about reading health books.
 You may die of a misprint.”

-He DID say: “A successful book is not made of what is in it, but of what is left out of it.”
+What Mark Twain did say: “A successful book is not made of what is in it, but of what is left out of it.”

-4. “Everybody talks about the weather, but nobody does anything about it.”
+3. “Everybody talks about the weather, but nobody does anything about it.”

-He DID say: “I reverently believe that the Maker who made us all makes everything in New England but the weather.
+What Mark Twain did say: “I reverently believe that the Maker who made us all makes everything in New England but the weather.
 I don't know who makes that, but I think it must be raw apprentices in the weather-clerk's factory who experiment and learn how, in New England, for board and clothes, and then are promoted to make weather for countries that require a good article, and will take their custom elsewhere if they don't get it.”

-5. “I would have written a shorter letter, but I did not have the time.”
+4. “I would have written a shorter letter, but I did not have the time.”

-6. “The coldest winter I ever spent was a summer in San Francisco.”
+5. “The coldest winter I ever spent was a summer in San Francisco.”

-He DID say: “Cold!
+What Mark Twain did say: “Cold!
 If the thermometer had been an inch longer we'd all have frozen to death.”

-Twain himself denied inventing this quote, and claimed Benjamin Disraeli was the one who created it.
+Twain himself denied inventing this quote, and claimed Benjamin Disraeli was the one who created it (though that is likely incorrect, too).
 It is thanks to Twain, however, that the saying became popular in the U.S.

-He DID say: “Yes, even I am dishonest.
+What Mark Twain did say: “Yes, even I am dishonest.
 Not in many ways, but in some.
 Forty-one, I think it is.”

-8. “It is better to keep your mouth shut and appear stupid than to open it and remove all doubt.”
+7. “It is better to keep your mouth shut and appear stupid than to open it and remove all doubt.”

-He DID say: “[He] was endowed with a stupidity which by the least little stretch would go around the globe four times and tie.”
+What Mark Twain did say: “[He] was endowed with a stupidity which by the least little stretch would go around the globe four times and tie.”

-9. “Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.”
+8. “Twenty years from now you will be more disappointed by the things you didn't do than by the ones you did do.”

-He DID say: “One cannot have everything the way he would like it.
+What Mark Twain did say: “One cannot have everything the way he would like it.
 A man has no business to be depressed by a disappointment, anyway; he ought to make up his mind to get even.”